-Requirement of Nidhi company registration, maintenance of liquid assets and creation of reserve fund, and RBI Directions, but again exemption related to interest rate on deposits, prohibition from paying brokerage on deposits, ban on advertisements and the requirement to submit Returns.
+Requirement of Nidhi company registration, maintenance of liquid assets and creation of reserve fund, and RBI Directions, but again exemption related to the interest rate on deposits, prohibition from paying brokerage on deposits, a ban on advertisements and the requirement to submit Returns.

 - Public Company: It has to be incorporated as a public company.

-- Object: No Nidhi shall have any object in its Memorandum of Association other than the object of cultivating the habit of thrift and savings amongst its members, receiving deposits from, and lending to, its members only, for their mutual benefit.
+- Object: No Nidhi shall have any object in its Memorandum of Association other than the object of cultivating the habit of thrift and savings amongst its members, receiving deposits from, and lending to, its members only for their mutual benefit.

 - Minimum Members: It must have not less than 200 members.

 - Net owned funds: It shall have at least Rs.
 10 lahks of net owned funds.

 Since Nidhi companies are incorporated as public limited companies, all the requirements applicable to incorporate a public limited company shall apply to Nidhi companies.

 Therefore, incorporating a public limited company is the first step to starting Nidhi's business.

 - Nidhi company can not issue preference shares.
 If a Nidhi had issued preference shares before the commencement of this Act, such preference shares should be redeemed in accordance with the terms of the issue of such shares.

 - Every Company incorporated as a Nidhi shall have the last words Nidhi Limited as part of its name.

 - A minor can not be admitted as a member of Nidhi, but deposits may be accepted in the name of a minor if they are made by a natural or legal guardian who is also a member of Nidhi.